The Centre for Insect Technology:

 The CfIT bridges the gap between lab-scale research and industrial reality, delivering industry-leading results that include doubling egg yields, achieving a 25% average feedstock conversion rate, and pioneering high-speed optical dosing of 3,000 neonates per second.
 By showcasing our patented technology in a real-world working factory, we remove uncertainty for investors and provide a robust platform for testing diverse feedstocks—proving that sustainable insect protein can be produced efficiently in any environment.

-The Centre for Insect Technology (CfIT) is our bespoke modular-sized demonstrator and research and development facility that our in-house entomologists and engineers created.
+The Centre for Insect Technology (CfIT) is Entocycle’s bespoke modular-sized demonstrator and research and development facility that our in-house entomologists and engineers created.

-The purpose of this project was to develop a facility within our head office to showcase what we can do for our clients, whilst conducting research on how to improve processes, technologies and products.
+The purpose of this project was to develop a facility within Entocycle’s head office to showcase our work to clients, whilst conducting research on how to improve processes, technologies and products.

-We encountered multiple challenges when designing and building the centre, but since installation we’ve seen results that include the doubling of our egg yield per cubic meter, an average feedstock conversion rate of 25%, an optical dosing machine succeeding 3000 neonates per second and utilising a factory material lifespan of 10 years minimum.
+The team encountered multiple challenges when designing and building the centre, but since installation results include the doubling of our egg yield per cubic meter, an average feedstock conversion rate of 25%, an optical dosing machine succeeding 3000 neonates per second and utilising a factory material lifespan of 10 years minimum.

-Our adaptable and innovative approach with this project gave us more than industry leading results.
-We’ve honed in on streamlining our internal processes, resulting in efficient and effective workflows for not only our clients projects, but also our own R&D studies.
+Entocycle’s adaptable and innovative approach with this project gave us more than industry leading results.
+Through collaboration, our team’s honed in on streamlining our internal processes, resulting in efficient and effective workflows for not only clients projects, but also internal R&D studies.

 Why did this project come to fruition?
 We discovered the lack of real-world demonstrators.

-Naturally, there’s a level of hesitation before signing onto a project as large as an insect farming facility, and there’s historically been difficulty showing modular scalability, so we developed a modular demonstrator that removes uncertainty for customers considering large-scale investment by showcasing tangible proof.
-When clients visit us, the products they see are what they get, just at a larger quantity.
+Naturally, there’s a level of hesitation before signing onto a project as large as an insect farming facility, and there’s historically been difficulty showing modular scalability, so our entomologists and engineers developed a modular demonstrator that removes uncertainty for customers considering large-scale investment by showcasing tangible proof.
+When clients visit the CfIT, the products they see are what they get, just at a larger quantity.

 Our entomologists and engineers are also constantly testing new ways of working, refining existing processes and designing new products.
 There was a requirement for R&D in real-life conditions so any findings would be applicable to the real world .
 When we had the ability to build our own facility in our headquarters to do just that, the answer was a no-brainer.
-Our entomologists and engineers came together to design and build our Centre for Insect Technology (CfIT) in just two years.
+Our multi-disciplinary team came together to design and build our CfIT in just two years.

 Results